andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.rst

   dwifslpreproc sub-02_den.mif sub-02_den_preproc.mif -nocleanup -pe_dir AP -rpe_pair -se_epi b0_pair.mif -eddy_options " --slm=linear --data_is_shelled"

-The first arguments are the input and output; the second option, ``-nocleanup``, will keep the temporary processing folder which contains a few files we will examine later. ``-pe_dir AP`` signalizes that the primary phase-encoding direction is anterior-to-posterior, and ``-rpe_pair`` combine with the ``-se_epi`` options indicates that the following input file (i.e., "b0_pair.mif") is a pair of spin-echo images that were acquired with reverse phase-encoding directions.
+The first arguments are the input and output; the second option, ``-nocleanup``, will keep the temporary processing folder which contains a few files we will examine later. ``-pe_dir AP`` signalizes that the primary phase-encoding direction is anterior-to-posterior, and ``-rpe_pair`` combined with the ``-se_epi`` options indicates that the following input file (i.e., "b0_pair.mif") is a pair of spin-echo images that were acquired with reverse phase-encoding directions.
 Lastly, ``-eddy_options`` specifies options that are specific to the FSL command ``eddy``.
 You can visit the `eddy user guide <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide>`__ for more options and details about what they do.
 For now, we will only use the options ``--slm=linear`` (which can be useful for data that was acquired with less than 60 directions) and ``--data_is_shelled`` (which indicates that the diffusion data was acquired with multiple b-values).

 This command can take several hours to run, depending on the speed of your computer.
 For an iMac with 8 processing cores, it takes roughly 2 hours.
 When it has finished, examine the output to see how eddy current correction and unwarping have changed the data; ideally, you should see more signal restored in regions such as the orbitofrontal cortex, which is particularly susceptible to signal dropout: